-Eucharistic Ministers have a three-year mandate, which can be renewed.
+Extraordinary Ministers of Holy Communion have a three-year mandate, which can be renewed.
 The Archdiocese of New York has Guidelines for Eucharistic Ministers.

 The Finance Committee assists the pastor in optimizing the financial position of the parish.
 Committee members are selected by invitation from the Pastor.

 The Flock, based on the principles of the Catholic Youth Organization, is a teen group open to any 8-12th grade students.
 It is a great way to make friends and spend time with fellow Catholics.
 The group participates in various parish activities, performs community service and holds fund-raisers.
 Members also enjoy fun activities with friends who share the Catholic faith.
 The Flock aims to provide spiritual, educational, and social activities for the youth of our parish.
 It runs under the supervision of a clerical moderator, adult advisors, junior advisors and elected teen officers.
 Annual events include Advent Wreath making and sale, a Bake Sale for Charity, retreats, an annual Charity Dinner, and various trips for spiritual growth and/or leisure activities.

 The Flock members meet in the Meeting House from 6:00 until 7:15 PM on selected Sundays (after the 5 PM Mass).
 Schedules are posted in the bulletin and on our calendar page.